 - be studying a course at degree level or above (meaning a qualification at RQF level 6 or above/ SCQF level 9 or above)

-- be sponsored by a recognised overseas higher education institution, publicly-funded college, independent school, embedded college offering pathway courses or another such licensed institution (a full list of which can be found here)
+- be sponsored by a recognised overseas higher education institution, publicly-funded college, independent school, embedded college offering pathway courses or another such licensed institution - view the full list of institutions

 - be permitted to work in the United Kingdom (for more information on working in the UK as an international student, visit the UKCISA website.